graminou/autobackup/README.md

 # Autobackup
 Autobackup is a short Python3 script to backup files in remote HD.
-It's based on rsync upon ssh
+It's based on rsync upon ssh, and still have been tested only on Debian Jessie (_test on Windows 10 in progress)_

 ## 1. What's going on ?
 I needed to automatebackups file on my remote usb hard drive.